shapeoko/Docs/content/carriages.md

 Please note that the above image does not show the stepper motor in place.
 As previously noted, one should attach at least one stepper motor for the X-axis plate, as it's difficult to attach it once the gantry carriage is assembled.
 Use 4 M3 screws, 4 M3 washers and also attach the GT2 pulley.

-Motor orientation is as follows
+Motor orientation is as follows:

 ###Left Y axis and X Axis